-Managed an innovative service portal in multicultural and diversity education and provided training opportunities for faculty, students and staff.
-Provided leadership and vision for curricular and co-curricular initiatives.
-Participated in events and activities that supported gender, racial and ethnic diversity, including UM’s Diversity Day.
-Developed and executed a variety of social and cultural programming that fostered diversity understanding and appreciation.
-Planned and promoted events that stimulated student success and retention.
-Collaborated with a variety of academic departments to ensure diversity content and perspectives were infused in existing curricula.
-Continued to advise and mentor students of underrepresented groups and participated in international and Native American student orientation.
-Developed multicultural and diversity outreach events that would take diversity awareness and inclusion to the community.
-Community seminars and evening presentations were launched.
-Hosted monthly foreign film series in the community.
+I managed an innovative service portal in multicultural and global education and provided training opportunities for faculty, students and staff.
+I provided leadership and vision for curricular and co-curricular initiatives that fostered cultural diplomacy.
+I developed and executed social and cultural programming and planned and promoted events that stimulated student success and retention.
+I collaborated with a wide variety of academic departments, to ensure global competence and intercultural awareness content and perspectives were infused in existing curricula.
+I advised and mentored students of underrepresented groups, participated in student orientation programming and developed and coordinated community outreach.

 2004 - 2013